Probing Saturon-like Limits in QCD Systems: results and discussions

-Based on the results presented above and under the assumptions considered, while both the formal structure and the intrinsic nature of nonlinear QCD evolution at small $x$ appear to support the prospect of the proton as a candidate saturon system, current evaluations--whether from the perspective of gluon occupation number or thermodynamic entropy--indicate that the criteria required to reach the upper bound for saturon identification remain stringent.
-This necessitates collisions at higher energies and gluonic states with greater occupation densities.
 In contrast, once the same analysis chain is applied to nuclear targets (fixed coupling, identical numerical settings otherwise), the nuclear curves rise faster.
 The resulting nuclear entropy $S_A(x)$ approaches and, within the uncertainties of our inputs, can reach the benchmark line $1/\alpha_s$ in a small-$x$ window where the proton stays below.
 This qualitative separation is stable against reasonable variations of the $Q_s$ extraction threshold, geometric inputs, and numerical smoothing; these choices primarily shift the apparent crossing point but do not invert the ordering.
 Encouragingly, some studies have already explored the correspondence between black hole saturons and the CGC framework \cite{Dvali:2021ooc}.
 Portions of those discussions align conceptually with the present work, and notably, they propose a role for Goldstone modes arising from the breaking of Poincaré symmetry.
 The breaking of Poincaré invariance in this context fundamentally originates from the presence of a hard scale, which characterizes the transition from a dilute partonic gas with a spectral gap to an over-occupied, highly saturated classical field.
 Partons with momenta below this scale become screened, and high-twist effects become significant.
 This screening of partonic modes disrupts the translational invariance of the partonic gas, analogous to the breaking of Poincaré symmetry in black holes, which gives rise to a Goldstone scale characterized by $f = m_{\text{Planck}}$ with Planck mass $ m_{\text{Planck}}$ \cite{Dvali:2020wqi}.
 However, in the case of QCD, the precise form and interpretation of such a Goldstone scale remain open to further investigation.